It has turned into the most vicious, acrimonious, mud-slinging process in all of sports.

 Piazza, a 62nd-round draft pick, since has admitted to the use of androstenedione, a supplement now banned by Major League Baseball and every other major sports league.

 Anecdotally?
 Piazza had back acne - could be a sign of drug use or just a medical condition.
 Bagwell's right shoulder deteriorated before our eyes.

-Piazza received 62.2% this year and Bagwell 54.3%.
+Last year, there were more voters that believe they were clean than dirty.
+In his third year year on the ballot, Bagwell received 59.6% of the votes.
+Piazza debuted at 57.8%.
 Both figures are far short of the required standard, but high enough to engender hope of eventual election.